 8.2.
 Mandatory fields and SIP entities

-Each SIP CLF record MUST consist of all the mandatory data model elements outlined in Section 8.1.
+Each SIP CLF record must contain all the mandatory information model elements outlined in Section 8.1.
 This document does not specify a representation of a logging format; it is expected that other documents will do so.
-Each SIP CLF record MUST contain the mandatory elements shown below: